 - More musicals and plays available for free streaming.
 Click on Musicals and Plays

 - The New York Metropolitan Opera is offering free on demand streaming of it's operas.
-Click on Metro Opera and scroll down, towards the bottom there is a paragraph saying "Learn more here", click on that to go to the programme.
+Click on Metro Opera.

 - Sadler Wells - are using Facebook to stream a number of productions

-- Tasmanian Symphony Orchestra are putting out a daily 'dose' on You Tube.
+- Tasmanian Symphony Orchestra are putting out a weekly 'dose' on You Tube. a new clip is posted each Friday at 8 am.
 Click on TSO daily dose

 THINGS TO DO